ceinfo/BigDataGroupProject/README.md

        * rule 1 = if date field is < 1957
        * rule 2 = if from date > to date (indicates crime completed before the crime was committed)
        * rule 3 = if from date > report date (indicates crime reported before the crime was committed)
-       Example:  The example below shows rule(1), rule(2) indicating that column 1 also contained values that violated rule 1 and 2.
+       Example:  The example below shows rule(1), rule(2) indicating that column 1 contains values which violate rule 1 and 2.
+If multiple rule violations are identified for this field, they are denoted by rule(#,#,..).

   Note:  If no data is available, then the field is omitted.